SCOPE OF THIS CHAPTER

 Children receiving short breaks services from the Integrated Disabled Children's Service (IDCS), are reviewed Independent Reviewing Officer or Child In Need (CIN) Reviewing Officer under the Child In Need review process.
 Children who are receiving short breaks from the Residential Service at IDCS will be reviewed by an Independent Reviewing Officer.
 Children receiving this service from a link carer will be reviewed by a CIN Reviewing Officer.
 All children receiving this service will be reviewed independently every 6 months as long as they continue to receive this service.
 All other children receiving services from the Integrated Disabled Children Service who are classified as Children In Need will be reviewed as set out in this procedure.

 Young people who are housed under the Derby City's Joint Housing Protocol for 16 and 17 Year Olds are able to decide whether they wish to do this under Child In Need or Child in Care.
 Those that choose Child In Need will be reviewed 6 monthly by a CIN Reviewing Officer throughout the period they remain in these circumstances.
-There needs to be evidence on the file that when a child has decided to be CIN, this is keep under review to ensure it remains the most appropriate level of support for the child.
+There needs to be evidence on the file that when a child has decided to be CIN, this is kept under review to ensure it remains the most appropriate level of support for the child.
 Should risk escalate there should be consideration of the child being supported under Children in Care procedures.

 There may be cases where the decision is made that the young person's needs would be best met as a Child in Care.
 The decision making must be evidenced on the child's records and this must be explained to parents and young person.

 Children, who become subject to a Supervision Order (including Interim) to someone other than the parent or carer of concern, are Children In Need - These children will be reviewed by CIN Reviewing Officer throughout the period of the Supervision Order with the first review to take place within 28 days of the Order being made.